OlimilO1402/Sys_Timers/README.md

     m_Interval = 1000 / Value
 End Property
 ```
+what is the difference between XTimer and XTimerL?
+With the class XTimerL, if you set 450 Frames per second, it does just about 333 FPS,
+because 450 fps are 2.222 ms so it rounds upt to 3 ms. Switch to the "Timer (Currency)" and it does the real 450 FPS

+XTimer uses QueryPerformanceCounter with a Currency.

 Maybe you also want to have a look at the class [Stopwatch](https://github.com/OlimilO1402/Sys_StopWatch)

 ![Timers Image](Resources/Timers.png "Timers Image")